TL;DR

 Five failure points, each learned from production incidents.

-2. OAuth token expiry with silent failure.
+OAuth token expiry with silent failure.
 OAuth access tokens expire (typically 60 minutes for Epic).
 If the RPM platform does not handle token refresh gracefully, data stops flowing to the EHR with no error visible to the clinical team.
 The flowsheet simply stops updating.
-Nobody notices until a physician asks why there are no readings for the past three days.
+Nobody notices until a physician asks why there are no readings for the past three days, the same erosion pattern that leads to RPM alert fatigue.
 Implement proactive token refresh and monitoring alerts for failed writes.

 How Long Does RPM-to-EHR Integration Take?